 Wesleyan undergraduates, normally rising juniors and seniors, may take courses in the Graduate Liberal Studies program subject to approval by the instructor of the course, their class dean, faculty advisor or major department chair, and the GLS director.
-Attendance does not, however, constitute residency for the purpose of satisfying the graduation requirement of six semesters of full-time residency.
+Participation in this program does not count as a semester in residence.
 Wesleyan undergraduates attending GLS are subject to its academic rules and regulations.
-All grades and course work attempted by Wesleyan undergraduates in GLS courses will be recorded on the student's undergraduate record and transcript.
+All grades and course work attempted by Wesleyan undergraduates in GLS courses will be recorded on the student’s undergraduate record and transcript.

 Education in the Field